Why is recruitment so broken (and can it be fixed)?

-Agencies don’t care where they get their fees from, if a candidate or company get a bad experience they move on to the next.
-Plenty of companies out there trying to hire and willing to use new recruiters.
+Agencies don’t care where they get their fees from.
+If a candidate or company has a bad experience, they move on to the next.
+To them, there are plenty of companies out there trying to hire and willing to use new recruiters.

-Many Recruiters are trained and brought up to believe that the above is the norm, they never progress past being good at being very poor.
+Many Recruiters are trained and brought up to believe that the above is the norm, they never progress past this mindset.

 Imagine this, a world where….

-A company that took the time to properly vet recruiters and appoint one recruiter for each area of the business that needs to hire i.e. IT recruiter for tech hires, sales recruiter for sales etc etc.
+A company that took the time to properly vet recruiters and appoint one recruiter for each area of the business that needs to hire i.e. IT recruiter for tech hires sales recruiter for sales etc.

 The company pays the recruiter in a way that incentivises them to put a concentrated amount of time and effort into finding great people within a reasonable timeframe.

 In this scenario what do you think the outcome will be?
 What behaviours are you seeing or will see from the company hiring and the recruiter?